awaregroup/powerbi-vcs/readme.md

 - [ ] provision script that sets up given repo: provide git template .gitignore and .gitattribtes (e.g. to ignore `*.pbix` or smudge them to a checksum, and ignore changed `modifiedTime` etc. in diffs.
 - [ ] tests ... how?
 - [ ] change control ... save version of tool used?
-- [ ] configuration file that sets defaults
 - [ ] after compressing, test that the decompressed version is valid (by opening in Power BI Desktop)?
-- [ ] install instructions inc. conda environment
+- [ ] complete install instructions inc. conda environment

 ### Discussion